madfam-io/plinto/docs/security/SECURITY.md

 ### For SDK Users

-1. **Keep SDKs Updated**: Always use the latest version of Plinto SDKs
+1. **Keep SDKs Updated**: Always use the latest version of Janua SDKs
 2. **Secure Token Storage**: Never store tokens in localStorage for production
 3. **Use HTTPS**: Always use HTTPS in production environments
 4. **Environment Variables**: Store API keys in environment variables, never in code